An HHL-Based Quantum-Classical Solver for the Incompressible Navier-Stokes Equations with Approximate QST: Methodology

 Second, an eigenvalue inversion is performed using a controlled rotation on an ancilla qubit, a workspace qubit to ensure that at the end of the algorithm the entangled quantum state has collapsed correctly.
 This operation is conditioned on the clock register and transforms the state of the ancilla qubit based on the reciprocal of the stored eigenvalues.
 The rotation maps the value $\frac{1}{\lambda_j}$ to the amplitude of the $\ket{1}$ state of the ancilla qubit, yielding a state proportional to $\sum_{j} \beta_j \ket{\lambda_j}\ket{u_j} \left( \frac{C}{\lambda_j} \ket{1} + \sqrt{1 - \frac{C^2}{\lambda_j^2}} \ket{0} \right)$, where $C$ is a normalization constant.

 Finally, the inverse Quantum Phase Estimation (QPE$^\dagger$) is executed to uncompute the clock register, returning it to the $\ket{0}$ state.
 Upon measuring the ancilla qubit and successfully obtaining the outcome $\ket{1}$, the b register collapses into the solution state $\ket{x} \propto \sum_{j} \beta_j \frac{1}{\lambda_j} \ket{u_j}$, proportional to $A^{-1}\ket{b}$.
-Since probability must always be a number between 0 and 1, and the amplitudes correspond to the probability of measuring that particular quantum state, the constant $C$ will depend on the conditioning of the matrix $A$: the greater the range between the minimum and maximum eigenvalues, the lower $C$ will be, and the potentially more difficult it will be to measure $\ket{1}$ on the ancilla qubit.
+Since probability must always be a number between 0 and 1, and the amplitudes correspond to the probability of measuring that particular quantum state, the constant $C$ will depend on the conditioning of the matrix $A$; the greater the range between the minimum and maximum eigenvalues, the lower $C$ will be, making it potentially more difficult to measure $\ket{1}$ on the ancilla qubit.
 This is one of the known limitations of HHL.

 \textbf{Quantum Subroutine:}

 The core of our solver is a hybrid interface that leverages the HHL algorithm to solve the discretized Poisson equation, as follows:

 For this benchmark, we assume access to an ideal state preparation oracle that loads the normalized velocity divergence vector $|b\rangle$, the right hand side of $A\mathbf{p}=\mathbf{b}$ described in subsection \ref{subsec:numerical_discretization}, into the quantum register with amplitude encoding.
 This is one of the biggest open challenges in quantum computing.
 The cost of this preparation is not included in the runtime analysis.